nevertrimnuts/odin-tracy/README.md

 Refer to official manual for more details.

-## 3. Building the Tracy profiler client library
+## 3. Building the Tracy profiler client library (the part that will be loaded into your program)

+> [!NOTE]
+> you can also just use the scripts in the scripts/ directory.
+Makes it very easy to add/remove options.
+Currently only for linux.

 Tracy profiler library is _optionally_ built using CMake version 3.10 or later.
 See vendor/tracy/CMakeLists.txt for more information.